semacu/20181207_intro_github/README.md

 Many Thanks for your attention!
 Enjoy Git and GitHub! :octocat:

-Feedback: please complete the following [short survey]()

-Any later questions about this workshop or the materials?
+Any questions about this workshop or the materials?
 Just email: sermarcue@gmail.com or mark.fernandes@cruk.cam.ac.uk